Track multiple projects in one place with a reusable template that helps you assign owners, set deadlines, monitor progress, and coordinate teams.

 Timeline View.
 Use Timeline View to map work across time and spot overlaps early.
 You can also see dependencies so your team can plan around handoffs.

 Dashboards.
-Use Dashboards to review graphs that summarize your project’s progress.
+Use Dashboards to review graphs that summarize your project's progress in an executive dashboard.
 You can quickly spot blockers and adjust before timelines slip.

 Portfolios.
 Use Portfolios to track multiple projects in one view.
 You can share status updates and keep stakeholders aligned without extra meetings.